 - The National Oceanic and Atmospheric Administration has an archived page of fun activities for kids to explore the planet they live on including hazardous weather.
 These activities are linked from the NOAA Education Webpage and are tailored for children grades K-5 and 6-12.

-- Sesame Workshop, along with its project partners has created Let’s Get Ready!
-Planning Together for Emergencies with tips, activities, and other easy tools to help the whole family prepare for emergencies – together!
+- Sesame Streeet Workshop and their project partners have crafted Let’s Get Ready! - a community guide to facillitate planning together for emergencies - with tips, activities, and other easy tools to help the whole family prepare for emergencies – together!
+In addition, they have created Here for Each Other, a guide for helping families after emergencies.